TreeKat71/30DaysOfAirflow/day5_python_oper/README.md

                     dag=dag)
 ```

-In this tutorail, I write a python function to get S&P 500 value at the site nasdaq.
+In this tutorial, I write a python function to get S&P 500 value at the site nasdaq.
 <br>
-Don't be panic if you are not familiar with requests or regex.
+Don't be panic if you are not familiar with web scraping or regex.
 It is just an example for python operator.

 ```python
 PATTERN = 'storeIndexInfo\("S&P 500","(.+?)"'